-At PACT (Parent Adolcscent Child Therapy) we have a responsibility to keep all of your personal information safe.
+At PACT (Parent Adolcscent Child Team) we have a responsibility to keep all of your personal information safe.
 This page talks about how we handle your personal information.

-Here we will set out how PACT uses and protects any information that you give us when you visit this website or when you contact us in other ways because the General Data Protection Regulations (GDPR May 2018) asks us to do this to make sure we keep your information safe.
+Here we will set out how PACT uses and protects any information that you give us when you visit this website or when you contact us in other ways because the Data Protection Act 2018 and the General Data Protection Regulations (‘GDPR’) asks us to do this to make sure we keep your information safe.

 If you are a child or young person under the age of 16 you must have the consent of your parent, guardian or carer in order to contact us via the website or by phone, which means we cannot reply to any messages if they haven’t said that we are allowed to contact you.

 What we mean when we talk about ‘Personal Information’:

 Personal information is anything that would allow us or someone else to identify you in some way, like your name or address.

 Whenever you talk to a PACT counsellor, whatever you say is confidential.
 But there are times when we might need to tell someone.
 We may do this if: